 There are many choices when it comes to all-around SUP boards, so you’ll need to narrow down the field to make your best choice.
 Knowing what features to look for will help guide your thinking.
 Start with a basic shape and volume that works for your height and weight.
 Generally starting with a 5” thick board, being the optimal all round board thickness for most paddlers, and then consider factors such as configurability of the fin system and features of the deck and tail pad.
 The quality of the included accessories such as travel bag and pump add to the value, so be sure to consider the price in relation to everything you are getting in the package.

 It takes some extra time to do the research, and as always feel free to call us for advice, but you’ll be rewarded with an all around performing board that you’ll be happy with for years to come.

-For more details, check out Pumped Up SUP's all-around inflatable paddle board category.
+For more details, check out Pumped Up SUP's best sups for beginners and all around paddling category.